A Beijing-Jeep Cherokee XJ Triplet In Beijing

 Beijing-Jeep Grand Cherokee BJ2021G With White License Plates In Beijing

 A Beijing-Jeep Grand Cherokee, seen on the road in Beijing in 2017.
-The big Jeep was dusty but otherwise in a good shape, and its best part was, without a doubt, the rare white 京·A MWZ-001 license plate.
+The big Jeep was dusty but otherwise in good shape, and its best part was, without a doubt, the rare white 京·A MWZ-001 license plate.

 Continue reading “Beijing-Jeep Grand Cherokee BJ2021G With White License Plates In Beijing”